Overview

 High Temperatures Affecting Rubber Quality

-Utilizing plant-supplied water pressure and eliminating the need for compressed air atomization, the system delivers a potential cost savings of over $8,000 per year and operational simplicity.
+Utilizing plant-supplied water pressure and eliminating the need for compressed air atomization, the system delivers operational simplicity and a potential cost savings of over $8,000 per year.
 The EHPI enables targeted, fine droplet spray patterns ideal for heat transfer efficiency, while the FlexFlow system provides closed-loop temperature-based feedback control for precision tuning under dynamic conditions.

 - Reduce or eliminate the need for compressed air, lowering operating costs